espressif/esp-idf/docs/en/api-reference/storage/fatfs.rst

 ---------------------

 The following configuration options are available for the FatFs component:

 * :ref:`CONFIG_FATFS_USE_FASTSEEK` - If enabled, the POSIX :cpp:func:`lseek` function will be performed faster.
 The fast seek does not work for files in write mode, so to take advantage of fast seek, you should open (or close and then reopen) the file in read-only mode.
 * :ref:`CONFIG_FATFS_IMMEDIATE_FSYNC` - If enabled, the FatFs will automatically call :cpp:func:`f_sync` to flush recent file changes after each call of :cpp:func:`write`, :cpp:func:`pwrite`, :cpp:func:`link`, :cpp:func:`truncate` and :cpp:func:`ftruncate` functions.
 This feature improves file-consistency and size reporting accuracy for the FatFs, at a price on decreased performance due to frequent disk operations.
-* :ref:`CONFIG_FATFS_LINK_LOCK` - If disabled, the copying performed by :cpp:func:`link` will be non-atomic.
-This is safe and might be necessary for applications that require fast frequent small file operations (e.g. logging to a file), while using :cpp:func:`link` on a large file on the same volume in a different task.
+* :ref:`CONFIG_FATFS_LINK_LOCK` - If enabled, this option guarantees the API thread safety, while disabling this option might be necessary for applications that require fast frequent small file operations (e.g., logging to a file).
+Note that if this option is disabled, the copying performed by :cpp:func:`link` will be non-atomic.
+In such case, using :cpp:func:`link` on a large file on the same volume in a different task is not guaranteed to be thread safe.

 FatFS Disk IO Layer